awsdocs/amazon-s3-userguide/doc_source/batch-ops-compliance-mode.md

-# Use S3 Batch Operations with S3 Object Lock retention compliance mode<a name="batch-ops-compliance-mode"></a>
+# Using S3 Batch Operations with S3 Object Lock retention compliance mode<a name="batch-ops-compliance-mode"></a>

 The following example builds on the previous examples of creating a trust policy and setting S3 Batch Operations and S3 Object Lock configuration permissions on your objects\.
 This example sets the retention mode to `COMPLIANCE` and the `retain until date` to January 1, 2020\.
 It creates a job that targets objects in the manifest bucket and reports the results in the reports bucket that you identified\.